marktube/Line2Plane/README.md

 # Plane reconstruction from 3D lines
+### Overview
+This is the code repository implementing the "plane reconstruction from 3D lines" part of the paper "Surface Reconstruction from Multi-view Line Cloud".

 ### Input
-3D lines set, obj file.
+3D line segments set, obj file.

 ### Output
 Planes fitting lines, vg file.